Hall of Fame coach teaches at basketball clinic in Caronport

 By Rob Schellenberg

-To be good at basketball, you have to work hard at it.
+o be good at basketball, you have to work hard at it.

-That was the message that Jerry Krause, a Hall of Fame basketball coach, gave to coaches and athletes attending the basketball clinic at the Margaret P. Reimer Memorial Gymnasium at Briercrest College and Seminary last weekend.
+That was the message that Jerry Krause, a hall of fame basketball coach, gave to coaches and athletes attending the basketball clinic at the Margaret P. Reimer Memorial Gymnasium at Briercrest College and Seminary last weekend.

 Close to 100 athletes and coaches came to learn from Krause at the camp put on by the Douglas College Sports Institute.